campbell000/blog/content/articles/why-start-a-blog-in-2020.md

 <div class="imageContainer">
   <img :src="'/ad.PNG'" />
-    <span class="titleImageCaption text--secondary">I blocked out the actual company so you wouldn't have to be subjected to the actual advertisement.
-I use reddit's "old" theme, so it may look different than "your" reddit</a></span>
+    <span class="titleImageCaption text--secondary">I blocked out the actual company so you wouldn't have to be subjected to the actual advertisement.</span>
 </div>

 Does anyone think that this advertisement for pizza reached it's top spot organically?
 Do we really think 34,000 people saw this and thought to themselves that this post was so compelling, that they thought to upvote it over all other pictures they saw that day?
 Or is it possible that the company that owns this pizza chain employed one or more of the methods I mentioned above?